RENCI/react-starter/README.md

 - Hot module replacement
 - React
 - React Refresh
-- Image support (png, jpg, jpeg, gif, svg)
+- Image support (png, jpg, jpeg, gif, svg, webp)

 In addition, this project will contain the branding resources for RENCI and UNC, which we also often require.